mhausenblas/cinf/README.md

 Note that if you want to see detailed debug messages, you can do that via a `DEBUG` environment variable, like so: `sudo DEBUG=true cinf`.

+### CLI reference

+There are three arguments you can provide to `cinf`, to dig into specific aspects of a namespace, cgroup, or process:

+- `-namespace $NAMESPACE_ID` … List details about namespace with provided ID.
+- `-cgroup $CGROUP_HIERARCHY:$PID` … List details of a cgroup a process belongs to.
+- `-pid $PID` … List namespaces the process with provided process ID is in.

-The meaning of the columns is as follows:
+The meaning of the output columns is as follows:

 - Overview (without arguments):
   - `NAMESPACE` … the namespace ID
   - `TYPE` … the type of namespace, see also [explanation of the namespaces](#overview-on-linux-namespaces-and-cgroups) below
   - `NPROCS` … number of processes in the namespace
-  - `USER` … user IDs in the namespace
+  - `USERS` … user IDs in the namespace
   - `CMD` … command line of the root process
 - Detailed namespace view (`-namespace`):
   - `PID` … process ID